kildealab/topas_clustered_dna_damage/README.md

     * All radical tracks generated inside DNA and histone volumes are immediately terminated.
     * DNA and histone volumes can "scavenge" (terminate) radiolytic species.
 * Records the five types of DNA damage [mentioned above](#description) and their respective damage-inducing action.
-* Damage definitions (separation distances, energy thresholds, indirect damage probabilities) can be modified in the parameter file.
+* Damage definitions (separation distances, energy thresholds, indirect damage probabilities) can be modified in the parameter file as shown [here](https://github.com/McGillMedPhys/topas_clustered_dna_damage/blob/indirect/supportFiles/DNADamageParameters.txt).
-    * An example can be found [here](https://github.com/McGillMedPhys/topas_clustered_dna_damage/blob/indirect/supportFiles/DNADamageParameters.txt)
 * Other user-modifiable simulation parameters:
     * Toggles to score direct and indirect damage, and histone scavenging.
     * Molecule species scavenged by the DNA and histone volumes.